The Secret Lives of Dogs: Weird, Funny, & Interesting Dog Facts

 ✔️ Dogs have a wider field of vision than people but also have a smaller overlap of the left and right eyes, which is needed for depth perception.
 This means dogs have worse depth perception than humans.

 ✔️ Dogs typically have 20/75 vision.
 This means that what they see at 20 ft is similar to what we can see at 75.
-This doesn't mean can't see long distances, it just means it won't be as clear and details would be difficult to make out.
+This doesn't mean they can't see long distances, it just means it won't be as clear and details would be difficult to make out.

 Dog Behaviour Facts